-Steam Boilers are being used for Cooking MDM at Govt HS Basavanhalli, chikkamgalur Taluk & District
+Steam Boilers are being used for Cooking MDM

 Serving: Hygienic serving practice is being followed in all the schools across the state.
-The food is being served in the dining hall/place specified under the supervision of teachers.
+The food is being served in the dining hall/place specified for this under the supervision of teachers.
 The food will be served to children after tasting by the teachers/Mothers/SDMC.